-- " Retain and graduate cadets at rates that rival the best institutions in the nation. - " Have a leadership and education model that other institutions of higher learning seek to emulate. - " Teach America's next generation of leaders to think critically and ethically, and work effectively in teams. - " Develop and graduate honorable men and women who serve with courage and compassion, with a goal of more than half commissioning in the US Armed Forces, and additional quarter serving in other public service roles.
+- " Retain and graduate cadets at rates that rival the best institutions in the nation. - " Have a leadership and education model that other institutions of higher learning seek to emulate, - " Teach America's next generation of leaders to think critically and ethically, and work effectively in teams. - " Develop and graduate honorable men and women who serve with courage and compassion, with at least 75% serving their country in some capacity-especially within the US Armed Forces or other state and federal agencies.